rishenko/ex_dice_roller/README.md

   upon invocation, such as `1dx+y`.
 * Supports compiling dice rolls into reuseable anonymous functions that be passed around and invoked again and again.
 * Supports caching compiled rolls.
-This can be especially useful in an application that generates variations rolls during runtime.
+This optional feature can be especially useful in an application that generates various rolls during runtime.
 * Supports exploding dice.
 * Introduces a new sigil, `~a`.
 This can be used as a shorthand for compiling and/or rolling dice rolls, such as `~a/1d6+2-(1d4)d6/`.